nsidc/granule-metgen/README.md

     $ export EARTHDATA_USERNAME=your-EDL-user-name
     $ export EARTHDATA_PASSWORD=your-EDL-password

-If you have a different user name/password combo for the UAT and PROD environments, be sure to set the values appropriate for the environment you're ingesting to.
+If you have a different user name/password combo for UAT and PROD environments, be sure to set the values appropriate for the environment you're ingesting to.

-If collection metadata are unavailable, either due to an authentication failure or because the collection information doesn't yet exist in CMR, MetGenC will continue processing with the information available from the `ini` file and the data files.
+If collection metadata are unavailable either due to an authentication failure or because the collection information doesn't yet exist in CMR, MetGenC will continue processing with the information available from the `ini` file and the data files.